PratikWayase/system-design-Handbook/README.md

 Feature-Oriented Design: Applications are divided into specific features, such as user authentication or product management, allowing for specialized and focused development.

 Technology Agnosticism: Different technologies can be used for each service, enabling teams to choose the best tools for their specific needs.

+### Main Components of Microservices Architecture

+#### Microservices:

+Represent specific business functions or features, each focusing on a distinct capability.

+#### API Gateway:

+Manages requests, handles authentication, and routes requests to the appropriate microservices.